shoganhennessy/shoganhennessy.github.io/_pages/research.md

 Economics project measuring food insecurity, furthering applied econometrics methods to infer time dynamics in the absence of explicit panel data, and measuring food insecurity in the US Census (CPS-FSS).

+### Food Insecurity Among Military Veterans: New Evidence from the PSID (2023--), joint with Seungmin Lee, Chris Barrett, John Hoddinott (Cornell), Matthew Rabbitt (USDA)

+Economics project measuring food insecurity, furthering applied econometrics methods to infer time dynamics in the absence of explicit panel data, and measuring food insecurity in the US Census (CPS-FSS).

 ### [Market Interventions in a Large-Scale Virtual Economy (2022),](https://doi.org/10.48550/arXiv.2210.07970) joint with Peter Xenopoulos, Claudio Silva (NYU)

 Study of large market interventions in an online multiplayer game's economy, and the causal effects on market activity.